The Performance Variability Problem

 The Neuroscience of Executive Performance

-Critically, there is a distinction between "cool" and "hot" cognitive control.
-Cool tasks — non-emotional, purely strategic — recruit the frontoparietal and cingulo-opercular networks.
-Hot tasks — emotionally loaded, high-stakes — additionally recruit the amygdala, rostral anterior cingulate, and orbitofrontal cortex.
-This is directly relevant to executive performance: someone making decisions under reputational, financial, or competitive pressure is not executing the same neural task as someone reasoning in a calm environment.
+Critically, there is a distinction between “cool” and “hot” cognitive control.
+Cool tasks — non-emotional and strategic — recruit the brain’s goal-execution and sustained-attention networks.
+Hot tasks are emotionally loaded and high-stakes.
+They additionally recruit the brain’s threat-detection, conflict-monitoring, and social-reward circuitry.
+This is directly relevant to executive performance.
+Someone making decisions under reputational, financial, or competitive pressure is not executing the same neural task as someone reasoning in a calm environment.
 Their prefrontal cortex is simultaneously managing strategic demands and emotionally loaded signals, doubling the circuit burden.

 Performance Under Compound Pressure